Skip to content

 """

-lb = np.percentile(signal, lowerClip)
+lb = np.percentile(signal, lower_clip)

-ub = np.percentile(signal, upperClip)
+ub = np.percentile(signal, upper_clip)

 stepsize = observation[0].size